Trust-Based Estate Planning

 - Help a younger person maintain an individual education plan

 Trusts can help easily transfer assets to the next generation when a parent passes away.
-Our Meyring Law Firm trust attorney brings a great degree of skill and experience to our clients to draft effective trusts that meet clients’ planning goals.
+Trust based estate planning in Atlanta brings a great degree of skill and experience to our clients to draft effective trusts that meet clients’ planning goals.
 The Firm also supports the trust in the years after the trust is set up so that clients will have access to the many benefits of their trust-based estate plans.

 Will-Based Estate Plans Are Not Private

-If you are looking for a more sophisticated estate plan that is private from the public eye, trust-based estate plans may be what you need.
+If you are looking for a more sophisticated estate plan that is private from the public eye, our trust based estate planning in Atlanta may be what you need.
 Will-based estate plans and trust-based estate plans are very different in that trust-based estate plans remain private.

 Will-based estate plans become public court records.
 Estate plans are filed with the local probate court, which means that it becomes a public court record, and therefore, anyone can see it.